DanielSafyan/free_energy_FEM/output/flory_huggins/README.md

 $$ \Delta G_{mix} = \Delta G_{ideal} + \Delta G_{excess} $$

 For an ideal solution, only the entropic term exists, leading to Fickian diffusion.
-To model interactions, we use the **regular solution model**, which adds an excess energy term:
+To model interactions, we use the **regular solution model**, a simplified form of the Flory-Huggins theory, which adds an excess energy term:

 $$ \Delta G_{excess} = \Omega c_1 c_2 $$